hyPiRion/text-unquote/README.md

 ```

 Since both `~@` and `~#` start with symbols that are legal in the beginning of
-Clojure forms, you should put whitespace between the tilde and the symbol to get
+Clojure forms, you can put whitespace between the tilde and the symbol to get
-the desired results:
+derefs and tagged literals inside your expression:

 ```clj
 user=> (def counter (atom 2))